lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 --- abstract

    This draft defines how to compress the Constrained Application Protocol (CoAP) using the Static Context Header Compression (SCHC).
-   SCHC is a header compression mechanism adapted for constrained devices.
+   SCHC is a header compression mechanism adapted for Constrained Devices.
    SCHC uses a static description of the header to reduce the header's redundancy and size.
    While RFC 8724 describes the SCHC compression and fragmentation framework, and its application for IPv6/UDP headers, this document applies SCHC for CoAP headers.
 The CoAP header structure differs from